 Then when the month is over we look back only to realize we spent the time doing other things that equal out to a whole-lotta-nothing and wishing we’d done more of the stuff we love.

-This goes a long way to manage mom stress during the holidays because we all get really disappointed if we feel like the time has just slipped away.
+This goes a long way toward how to relax over christmas because we all get really disappointed if we feel like the time has just slipped away.
 A holiday planner, such as this free one will go a long way to help you stay on track!